Olight H1R Nova Flashlight Review

 Power

 The H1R is powered by a single 16340 cell.
-Olight includes one cell, which is inside the light on shipment.
-This is a “custom” cell,
+Olight includes one cell, which is inside the light upon shipment.

-which has both positive and negative contacts on the positive end
+This is a “custom” cell, which has both positive and negative contacts on the positive end of the cell.

-of the cell.
 And that’s how charging works from just the tailcap.
 It also means that typical rechargeables will not charge in this light.
-The body of the light has a label on the inside of the cell tube
+The body of the light has a label on the inside of the cell tube for which direction to insert the cell.

 In my runtime test, turbo termination was at 3.28V.
-That’s similar to the H1, which further confirms that these lights are essentially the same with only different tailcaps.
+That’s similar to the H1, which further confirms that these lights are essentially the same, with only different tailcaps.

 Charging